marcingastol/git-in-gear/lab-06/README.md

-# 🎯 Lab 06 - Git Reset, Revert, and Checkout
+# 🎯 Lab 06 - Git Reset, Revert and Checkout

 Welcome to the sixth lab of our "Git in Gear" Workshop!
 This lab will provide hands-on experience with powerful Git commands that allow you to navigate your project's history and modify it when necessary.
 We'll cover `git reset`, `git revert`, and `git checkout`.